oracle-livelabs/apex/proof-of-concept/improving-tasks/improving-tasks.md

     ![](images/click-edit-page8.png " ")

     Alternatively, you can also navigate back to the APEX App Builder tab in your browser manually by selecting the appropriate browser tab or window.
-    Once in the App Builder click **8 - Task**.
+    Once in the App Builder click **8 - Project Task**.

     ![](images/click-page8.png " ")